Emmyace-hub/AWS-VPC/README.md

 # AWS-VPC
-setting up and configuring VPC infrastructures, including gateways and routing table on the AWS VPC
+setting up and configuring VPC infrastructures, including gateways, routing table on the AWS VPC and establishing connection between VPC through VPC peering.

 # Create new repository named AWS-VPC as shown in the diagram below: